ClickHouse/dbt-clickhouse/README.md

 Notes:

-- Distributed materializations are experimental and are not currently included in the automated test suite.
 - dbt-clickhouse queries now automatically include the setting `insert_distributed_sync = 1` in order to ensure that downstream incremental materialization operations execute correctly.
 This could cause some distributed table inserts to run more slowly than expected.